When/where can I buy tickets?

 All tickets and passes are transferable to other people for festival screenings where the original ticket/pass holder is not in attendance.
 Tickets and passes are non-refundable and have no cash value.

 Can I reserve seats?

-Numbered seating is not available so please arrive early for best seat selection.
+No, numbered seating is not available so please arrive early for best seat selection.
 Certain seats are held for sponsors.
 These seats will be clearly marked with signage.
-Please check with a WFF Volunteer first if there is uncertainty.
+Please check with a Film Fest Volunteer if there is uncertainty.

 From the Canadian Art Collection